There are particularly two fields where rapid prototyping and 3D printing play a prominent role in the food industry:

-Although rapid prototyping different packaging for food and beverage before going into full scale production is not as common as in the automotive and aerospace industries, but, according to experts, companies are catching up very fast.
-It is shocking how fast and economically competitive it is to rapid prototype a food packaging compared to traditional means.
-Using higher quality commercial 3d printers, you can create prototypes that, once labeled, are hard to recognize from real packaging.
+Rapid prototyping packaging for food and beverage is not as common as in the automotive and aerospace industries, but, according to experts, companies are catching up very fast.
+It’s shocking how fast and economically competitive it is to rapid prototype a food packaging compared to traditional means.
+Using high quality industrial 3D printers, you can create prototypes that, once labeled, are hard to recognize from real packaging.

 Since product packaging is one of the most important aspects of marketing a product, food and beverage companies increasingly recognize how vital 3D printing can be in today’s competitive markets.
 Adjustments to 3D printed prototypes are very fast and easy, giving a company enough time to make the necessary alterations, without crossing deadlines.

-Considering the recent and future estimated drops in 3d printing prices, a promised 3d hardware revolution may be at hand, where the economic benefits of 3d printing for rapid prototyping techniques will be so much, that even low cost and fast prototyping jobs, like food and beverage packaging, will say goodbye to their traditional prototyping methods and embrace the future.
+Considering the recent and future estimated drops in 3D printer prices, a promised 3D hardware revolution may be at hand, where the economic benefits of 3D printing for rapid prototyping techniques will be so much, that even low cost and fast prototyping jobs, like food and beverage packaging, will say goodbye to their traditional prototyping methods and embrace the future.

 3D Printed Food